makeswift/makeswift/examples/bigcommerce/README.md

 - `BIGCOMMERCE_STORE_API_TOKEN` requires an [API account](https://support.bigcommerce.com/s/article/Store-API-Accounts?language=en_US)

-  - This token needs modify rights on Cart, Checkout, and Storefront API Tokens, and read rights on Products and Content.
+  - This token needs modify rights on Cart, Checkout, and storefront API Tokens, and read rights on Products and Content.
   - The "Access Token" created is the value that is used as `BIGCOMMERCE_STORE_API_TOKEN`

 - `BIGCOMMERCE_STORE_API_URL`

   - An ID can be found in the URL of your BigCommerce dashboard
     ![CleanShot 2022-11-01 at 15 09 40@2x](https://user-images.githubusercontent.com/20950876/199331796-06b8b86f-5891-4344-9589-b02e78fd34f1.png)
-  - This ID should be inserted into `https://api.bigcommerce.com/stores/<ID>` like "uvhswop3wh" is in our example store(`https://api.bigcommerce.com/stores/uvhswop3wh`)
+  - This ID should be inserted into `https://api.bigcommerce.com/stores/<ID>`
+  - Since the example ID is "uvhswop3wh" the example storefront API URL is (`https://api.bigcommerce.com/stores/uvhswop3wh`)

 - `BIGCOMMERCE_STOREFRONT_API_URL`

-  - A StoreFront API URL is the [href](https://developer.mozilla.org/en-US/docs/Web/API/URL/href) your BigCommerce dashboard + `/graphql`
+  - A storefront API URL is the [href](https://developer.mozilla.org/en-US/docs/Web/API/URL/href) your BigCommerce dashboard + `/graphql`
     ![CleanShot 2022-11-01 at 15 11 04@2x](https://user-images.githubusercontent.com/20950876/199331779-7a27631a-1035-40d9-9df6-40217cd14e06.png)
   - Since the example dashboard is found at `https://store-uvhswop3wh.mybigcommerce.com/` the example storefront API URL is `https://store-uvhswop3wh.mybigcommerce.com/graphql`

 - `BIGCOMMERCE_STOREFRONT_API_TOKEN`

-  - The StoreFront API token is a JWT.
-To create it use [this endpoint](https://developer.bigcommerce.com/api-reference/044bc7b21e5b4-create-a-token).
+  - The storefront API token is a JWT.
+Use [this endpoint](https://developer.bigcommerce.com/api-reference/044bc7b21e5b4-create-a-token) to create it.
 More details can be found [here](https://developer.bigcommerce.com/api-reference/35bac0e4eda61-graph-ql-storefront-api#request-tokens-with-rest-api)

-  For the example store I create this token like so:
+  The example store token was created like so:

   ```bash
   curl -H "X-Auth-Token: 5lw9ulikcp186tjgg3rs39kh4fg3vci" -H "Content-Type: application/json" -X POST -d '{"channel_id":1,"expires_at":1982692202}' https://api.bigcommerce.com/stores/uvhswop3wh/v3/storefront/api-token